Welcome to St James' website. You'll find information here on our ancient and beautiful church,

 planning to preserve the amazing heritage of our parish church, but also to

 enable it to be used more fully by the community as well as the congregation.

-One of the first-fruits of this campaign will be the restoration of Sir Francis
+One of the first-fruits of this campaign has been the restoration of Sir Francis

-Chantrey's grave, for which a generous donation has been promised by the Royal
+Chantrey's grave, for which a generous donation was received from the Royal